the auto RACING helmet EXPLAINED

 Fit, comfort, features, your car, budget - in this order

 FIT - an ill fitting helmet will be a distraction, and all distractions are a safety issue.
 You will suffer the lose of focus.
 And this will also affect your driving performance.
 Your helmet should have a ‘snug’ fitment.
-Your helmet should always move in symphony with you head.
+Your helmet should always move with you head.

 COMFORT- comfort does increase as the price increases.
 Budget helmet shells are heavier.
 They use harder/heavier interior foams and lining fabric.
 A comfortable helmet will enhance your driving experience - and will not become a distraction.